-- (1) Professionalism: Working at home requires the exact professional requirements for tone, language, and behavior as working in the office.
-Dress Business Casual.
+(1) Professionalism: Working at home requires the same professional tone, language, and behavior as working in the office.
+Dress Business Casually.
 Choose clothing that looks professional and polished.
-Present a polished appearance by paying attention to grooming needs, including makeup, hair, and facial hair. - (2) Setting Up and Maintaining a Home Office: Choose the right location for your home office.
-Select a quiet, well-lit area that is away from distractions and background noise.
+Present a polished appearance by paying attention to grooming needs, including makeup, hair, and facial hair.

+- (2) Setting Up and Maintaining a Home Office: Choose the right location for your home office.
+Choose a quiet, well-lit area away from distractions and background noise.
 Obtain a reliable internet connection, laptop, headset, and webcam.
-Choose ergonomic furniture.
-Test different home office set-ups to find the most efficient choice. - (3) Video Call Standard: Choose a well-lit and quiet space.
+If applicable, choose ergonomic furniture and test different home office setups to find the most efficient choice. - (3) Video Call Standard: Being on camera is a requirement unless otherwise directed by leadership or meeting guidelines.
+Choose a well-lit and quiet space.
 Test technology before a meeting takes place.
 Ensure the internet connection, microphone, and camera are working correctly.
-Backgrounds for video calls should be either the company's green screen background, a pre-loaded Teams background, or in a professional looking space.
+Backgrounds for video calls should be either the company's green screen background, a pre-loaded Teams background, or a professional-looking space.
 Choose an area that is clutter-free for the meeting.
 Maintain eye contact with the camera.
 Speak Clearly.
 Use positive body language.
 Avoid slouching and sit up straight.
 Avoid multitasking during the meeting.
 Be on time for the meeting.
-Join the call a few minutes early to test your audio and video settings.
+Join the call a few minutes early to test your audio and video settings. - (4) Childcare: Remote: Remote Work / Telework is not intended to reduce or serve as a substitute for childcare, daycare, elder care, or any other type of dependent care.
+In the event children are sick and required to stay home, employees must request leave to tend to their child (same applies to elder care).

-3.2 PROFESSIONAL INTEGRITY
+3.4 PROFESSIONAL INTEGRITY